OmarJaff/portfolio-with-astro/src/pages/projects/the-fee-estimator-tool.md

   alt: "Western Union Logo"
 tags: ["astro", "blogging", "learning in public"]
 overview: "Lorem Ipsum has been the industry's standard dummy text ever since the 1500s Lorem Ipsum has been the industry's standard dummy text ever since the 1500s. is simply dummy text of the printing and typesetting industryLorem Ipsum has been the industry's standard dummy text ever since the 1500s is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s is simply dummy text of the printing and typesetting industry Lorem Ipsum has been the industry's standard dummy text ever since the 1500s."
-whatWedid: ["Winter CMS", "SEO", "Customization"]
+whatWeDid: ["Winter CMS", "SEO", "Customization"]
 ---